 The most common cause of swollen batteries is overcharging.
 As a result, overnight charging is not suggested in order to prevent battery damage.
 While batteries, chargers, and battery-powered devices all have intelligent circuitry that regulates the charging process.

-Over discharging can result in battery damage, particularly if the battery is left depleted for an extended period of time.
+Over-discharging can result in battery damage, particularly if the battery is left depleted for an extended period of time.
 In this situation, the battery initially loses capacity and then begins to expand.
-To avoid the battery swelling due to over-discharge, use the gadget at least once a week and charge it to about 85%.
+To avoid battery swelling due to over-discharge, use the gadget at least once a week and charge it to about 85%.